hardyantz/go-kafka/docs/index.md

 test two
 ```

-try to type something in your producer terminal, it will show in your consumer terminal
+try to type something in your producer terminal, it will shown in your consumer terminal

 ### run consumer message from beginning
 lets try to retrieve all message from beginning in the topic `test`